1-20 of 57

 Published: 01 April 2023

-... of California 2023 US foreign policy China Taiwan Korea Japan India Last year’s review observed that the Asia policy of the Biden administration showed both continuity and change with respect to previous administrations ( Roehrig 2022 ).
-In terms of continuity, in its first year...
+... and avoid a self-fulfilling prophecy of armed conflict in its relations with China.
+US foreign policy China Taiwan Korea Japan India Last year’s review observed that the Asia policy of the Biden administration showed both continuity and change with respect to previous administrations ( Roehrig...

 Journal Articles